rescript-lang/rescript-vscode/CONTRIBUTING.md

 ### Stale Diagnostics Detection

 To check whether the artifacts are stale, do **not** check `.bsb.lock` at the project root.
 This is unreliable, since it's possible that `bsb` wasn't running in watcher mode.
 We also don't want to encourage overuse of the watcher mode, though it seems increasingly common.

+We currently do that; we wish we aren't.

 <!-- Instead, do `bsb.exe -- -n` -->